pulumi/pulumi-hugo/themes/default/content/request-a-demo/_index.md

 overview:
     title: See how Pulumi can help you ship infrastructure faster.
     details:
-        - Learn how Pulumi can help you solve the challenges you are facing today.
+        - Learn how Pulumi tames the complexity of managing thousands of cloud resources.
-        - See how you can develop friendlier cloud tooling with Pulumi's multi-language technology.
+        - See how you can employ software engineering to test and ship infrastructure faster.
-        - Discover areas where software engineering practices can help increase shipping velocity without reducing quality and security.
+        - Discover how to build automated workflows for infrastructure as code.

 customer_logos:
   title: Leading engineering organizations are building with Pulumi